Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 My wife has a great sunset photo of the Las Vegas Strip.
 She only could have taken this photo with an iPhone, given the location.

 We were on a walk-over bridge going across Las Vegas Boulevard.
-The sides has plexiglass panels, which are filthy and scratched all over.
-Fortunately, there's a gap between each of them.
+The sides have plexiglass panels, which are filthy and scratched all over.
+Fortunately, there’s a gap between each of them.